 Jeice: Ah, he cut off the Captain!

-When Piccolo arrives to the battle against Frieza's second form, Frieza starts a joke with "Have you heard this one before?"
+When Piccolo arrives to the battle against Frieza's second form, Frieza starts a joke with "Now tell me if you've heard this one."
 As Piccolo just fused with Nail, he has, and punches him before he can finish.

 Happened to Samurai Jack in the episode where he fought in Gladiator Games against his will.
 As it happens, this was immediately after his opponent rattled off a long train of smack talk that Jack was trying to counter in turn.